-ATA Action supports the Legislature's efforts to expand patient access to prescription medications in a safe manner consistent with the standard of care.
+ATA Action also supports the Legislature's efforts to expand patient access to prescription medications in a safe manner consistent with the standard of care.
 Across the United States, patients and consumers are seeking more cost-effective and efficient ways to access the health care they need, and prescriptions are an essential part of that health care experience.
 Our organization believes that the choice about a patient's care plan, including the modality of care utilized to render care, should ultimately be the decision of an empowered patient and his or her provider, one that is made in accordance with the standard of care.
-Towards that end, ATA Action supports how House Bill 4159 removes outdated language that arbitrarily prohibits prescribing the (undefined) category of "lifestyle drugs" via telemedicine without prior Board approval.
-Removing this restriction-unique to South Carolina-will recognize the professional discretion of South Carolina licensed providers to deliver care for legitimate medical conditions via telehealth where appropriate and expand access to safe treatment, rather than patients turning to counterfeit or dangerous options.
+Towards that end, ATA Action supports how HB4159 removes outdated language that arbitrarily prohibits prescribing the (undefined) category of "lifestyle drugs" via telemedicine without prior board approval.
+Removing this restriction-unique to South Carolina-will recognize the professional discretion of South Carolina licensed providers to deliver care for legitimate medical conditions via telehealth where appropriate and expand access to safe treatment, rather than risk having patients turn to counterfeit or more dangerous options.

-ATA Action also strongly supports how House Bill 4159 would permit certified providers to prescribe Schedule II and III controlled substances for those seeking medication-assisted treatment without needing to seek authorization from the Board every time he or she prescribes these medications.
+ATA Action also strongly supports how HB4159 would permit certified providers to prescribe Schedule II and III controlled substances for those seeking medication-assisted treatment without needing to seek authorization from the board every time these medications are prescribed.
 This change will allow patients in need to continue accessing their prescriptions safely and more efficiently, just as they have been throughout the pandemic through federal and state government waivers.
-This is a policy supported by clinical evidence.
+But this is also supported by clinical evidence.
 The Journal of Substance Abuse Treatment published a study on two harm reduction primary care programs providing buprenorphine treatment for opioid use disorder via telehealth during the pandemic.
-The study found the removal of the in-person requirement greatly increased access to care and addressed health inequities.
-This is especially important as mental health and substance use disorders are impacting a growing number of the people across the country.
+The study found the removal of the in-person requirement greatly increased access to care and addressed health inequities.1 This is especially important as mental health and substance use disorders are impacting a growing number of the people across the country.

 In addition to expanding access to medications utilized to treat patients with substance use and opioid use disorders, ATA Action believes that permanent controlled substance policy should focus on ensuring that patients can use telehealth technologies to receive prescriptions for substances that fall under the Schedule III and IV categories, as well as certain Schedule II substances (stimulants only) provided the prescriber of these substances otherwise complies with requirements under federal law.
-We encourage the Legislature to consider expanding the prescription-related provisions in House Bill 4159 further to apply to the substances outlined above, not just prescriptions used in mediation-assisted treatment.
+We encourage the Legislature to consider expanding the prescription-related provisions in HB4159 further to apply to the substances outlined above, not just prescriptions used in mediation-assisted treatment.